dmitrymurashenkov/arlaptracker/README.md

   outside the gates (possible bad idea - may lower recognition accuracy)
 - Save settings to query string to preserve them on page refresh if something got stuck
 - Remove mouse cursor from the recording (not possible in Chrome currently)

+**Contact:**

+If you have questions, want to discuss or share experience - create an issue in this project or mail me: dmitry.murashenkov@gmail.com